Skip to main content

 A node has various visual attributes, as shown in the image above:

-1. Frame Time: Shows the time a node's processing occurs within a specific frame.
+2. Frame Time: Shows the time taken to process a single frame.

 4. Node Name: Identifier for the node.
-Except for Engine node you can define a custom name for a node.
+Except for the Engine node, you can define a custom name.
 See Operating Nodegraph.

-6. Node Connection (Input): Represents the incoming data connection to the node, showing where the data is sourced from in the Nodegraph.
+8. Node Connection (Input): Represents the incoming data connection to the node.

-8. Selected Node Indicator: Highlights selected node with yellow outline.
+10. Selected Node Indicator: Highlights the selected node with a yellow outline.

-10. Output Pin (Connected): Output pin on the node that is currently connected, shows where the processed data is sent to.
+13. Output Pin (Connected): Output pin on the node that is currently connected, showing where processed data is sent.